- 1 Week trek

 - Winter Treks

-Upcoming Brahmatal trek in October and winter snow treks in December to February 2020.
+Upcoming Brahmatal winter snow treks from December to February 2020.

 There are indeed similar routes like Brahmatal trek (pronounced as “Brahma Tal“) in the Himalayas when comparing beauty but definitely found at much higher altitude.
 Brahma Tal trek is an easy to go winter trek offering almost all you can think of a winter trek destination.
 Due to its very scenic trail, Brahmatal trek is getting popular rapidly.